-University policy states that cheating, including plagiarism, is a scholastic offense.
+University policy states that cheating, including plagiarism is a scholastic offense.
 The commission of a scholastic offence is attended by academic penalties which might include expulsion from the program.
-If you are caught cheating, there will be no second warning. (see Scholastic Offence Policy in the Western Academic Calendar).
+If you are caught cheating, there will be no second warning.
+Scholastic offences are taken seriously and students are directed to the appropriate policy, specifically, the definition of what constitutes a Scholastic Offence, at the following Web site: undergrad.pdf